Head-To-Head Comparison: Piedmont Lithium (PLL) vs. Its Peers

-Piedmont Lithium (NASDAQ: PLL) is one of 26 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it compare to its rivals?
-We will compare Piedmont Lithium to related companies based on the strength of its profitability, risk, dividends, earnings, valuation, analyst recommendations and institutional ownership.
+Piedmont Lithium (NASDAQ: PLL) is one of 26 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it weigh in compared to its rivals?
+We will compare Piedmont Lithium to related companies based on the strength of its earnings, risk, valuation, analyst recommendations, institutional ownership, profitability and dividends.

-This table compares Piedmont Lithium and its rivals top-line revenue, earnings per share and valuation.
+This table compares Piedmont Lithium and its rivals revenue, earnings per share and valuation.

 |Gross Revenue